voidfnc/militarytracker/README.md

 voidfnc (Me) with assisted AI LLMs 🤖

-> _Military Tracker is under active development and not yet launched.
+> _Military Tracker is now open source and is no longer actively maintained.
 All data is for demonstration purposes only._
+> _For production use, review/replace any placeholder values and configure your own secure credentials as needed._